Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Proposed Data-Driven Methods

 \subsection{Dataset}

-Our unifying framework is evaluated on the Real ORNL Automotive Dynamometer (ROAD) dataset, a comprehensive set of CAN data collected from a real vehicle at Oak Ridge National Laboratory (ORNL) \cite{verma2022addressing}.
-This dataset is particularly valuable due to the inclusion of physically verified fabrication and simulated masquerade attacks that provide a realistic environment for testing CAN security methods.
-The ROAD dataset stands out for its unparalleled quality of CAN information covering the most credible CAN attacks reflecting various driving scenarios.
-The dataset comprises 3.5 hours of recorded data, with 3 hours allocated for training and the remaining 30 minutes set aside for testing.
-The test data incorporates five masquerade attacks including `correlated signal', `max engine', `max speedometer', `reverse light off', and `reverse light on' attacks.
+Our framework is evaluated on the Real ORNL Automotive Dynamometer (ROAD) dataset \cite{verma2022addressing}, collected from a physical vehicle at Oak Ridge National Laboratory (ORNL).
+This dataset includes physically verified fabrication and simulated masquerade attacks, offering a realistic benchmark for CAN security methods.
+It is distinguished by its high-quality CAN data and credible attack scenarios across diverse driving conditions.
+The dataset comprises 3.5 hours of recorded data—3 hours for training and 30 minutes for testing.
+The test data incorporates five masquerade attacks including correlated signal, max engine coolant, max speedometer, reverse light off/on attacks.
 These attacks are designed to manipulate specific vehicle states.
-This dataset enables us to conduct a comprehensive evaluation of our framework under a variety of attack conditions.
-Table \ref{tab:attacks_description} provides a comprehensive overview of the masquerade attacks used in our study and their impacts on the vehicle’s state.
+This dataset enables us to conduct a comprehensive evaluation of our framework under a variety of attack conditions. {Table~\ref{tab:attack_characteristics} summarizes the durations, injection intervals, and impacts of the masquerade attacks.}